 Many times you will hear window companies tell you that the number one reason to replace your old, worn-out windows is to save money.
 It is true that Energy Star™ qualified replacement windows can lower your energy bills by 7 to 15% and can save you hundreds of dollars a year in energy costs.
 However, as anyone who has ever looked into the cost of replacement windows can tell you, it can take many years of energy savings just to pay for those windows.
-The true benefits to replacing your windows may not be as attention-grabbing but, they are valuable benefits that can make your home more comfortable and even improve your quality of life.
+The true benefits of replacing your windows may not be as attention-grabbing but, they are valuable benefits that can make your home more comfortable and even improve your quality of life.

 Installing new windows can really cut down on the noise entering your home from the great outdoors.
 Double-paned glass and tight seals can also help reduce the amount of noise leaving your home; a very attractive benefit for those who like to turn up the tunes or are raising teenagers.